thomaspreece/OwnRecipes/docs/Running_the_App_Without_Docker.md

 ## Create Directory Infrastructure

-*It is recommended to stick to the path "/opt/ownrecipes(/ownrecipes-api)" to minimize the required changes in the configuration files.*
+*It is recommended to stick to the path "/opt/ownrecipes/ownrecipes-api" to minimize the required changes in the configuration files.*

 ```
 mkdir /opt/ownrecipes/
-mkdir /opt/ownrecipes/ownrecipes-apache2/
 ```

 ## Set up the ownrecipes-api